Bugs That Bite People: Fleas, Mosquitos, Ticks, and Bedbugs

 We are all familiar with these pesky critters, whining and humming around our ears on warm summer evenings, whispering "cousin, cousin, cousin..." as we swat them, and yell, "Go away!
 I'm not your cousin!"

 The list of diseases carried by these pests is long, and includes yellow fever, malaria and several types of encephalitis (inflammation of the brain), all of which can be fatal.
-Although mortality has been greatly reduced due to modern drug treatments and vaccination requirements, none of these are illnesses you want to have (not that any illness is desirable, for that matter).
+Although mortality has been greatly reduced due to modern drug treatments and vaccination requirements, none of these are illnesses you want to have.

 They also carry heart worms which can easily infect dogs.
 Dogs must be tested while young, and kept on preventative medication year-round.
 Cats can also become infected, but according to my veterinarian, they are not as much a problem in cats, as they are not really able to 'grab hold,' so the cat is what is known as a 'dead-end' host, just as we humans are.